 Picket options: Dog-ear, flat-top, gothic, french gothic, scalloped.
 Boards commonly 1x6 or 1x8, 6 ft or 8 ft tall.

 Best for: Most San Diego backyards.
-Coastal, inland, mountain — cedar is adaptable.
+Coastal, inland, mountain, cedar is adaptable.
+For a deeper look at cedar specifically, see our guide to cedar fence pros and cons in San Diego.

 Weak spots: